 The title of the novel comes from a quote by Winston Churchill when describing the Arctic Convoys, where Allied shipping travelled through severe weather conditions to Murmansk and Archangel in order to deliver vital cargoes to the Soviet Union.
 Not only did they suffer at the hands of the extreme forces of nature, they were hunted by the Luftwaffe and German surface ships and U-boats.

-He got the inspiration to write this novel after meeting a veteran of the convoys, Bill Halliwell, who served as a telegraphist on HMS Bazely during the war.
-John was introduced to him in November 2015 by his high school English teacher, Joyce Holden, at an event at Wigan Museum where Bill was giving a presentation to local school children.
+John got the inspiration to write this novel after meeting a veteran of the convoys, Bill Halliwell, who served as a telegraphist on HMS Bazely during the war.
+John was introduced to him in November 2015 by his former high school English teacher, Joyce Holden, at an event at Wigan Museum where Bill was giving a presentation to local school children.

 Picture below, author on right with Bill and Joyce: